membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 ## Callbacks

 Apart from specifying pads and options, creating an element involves implementing callbacks.
 They have different responsibilities and are called in a specific order.
-As in the case of pipelines, callbacks interact with the framework by returning actions.
+As in the case of pipelines, callbacks interact with the framework by returning [actions](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html).
+Here are some most useful callbacks:

-**handle_init** is invoked once, upon the element creation.
+[handle_init](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_init/2) is invoked once, upon the element creation.
 It receives options specified by the user, which should be parsed and on their base, the element should create and initialize its internal state.
 It is called synchronously (the parent waits until it returns), thus you shouldn't perform any long tasks there.

-**handle_setup** is invoked right after `handle_init`.
+[handle_setup](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_setup/2) is invoked right after `handle_init`.
 It's intended for resource allocation or some potentially time-consuming initialization.
-If you need to make sure that resources are properly released upon element termination, use `Membrane.ResourceGuard` or `Membrane.UtilitySupervisor`
+If you need to make sure that resources are properly released upon element termination, use [Membrane.ResourceGuard](https://hexdocs.pm/membrane_core/Membrane.ResourceGuard.html) or [Membrane.UtilitySupervisor](https://hexdocs.pm/membrane_core/Membrane.UtilitySupervisor.html)

 After `handle_setup`, the following callbacks can be called at any point:
-- **handle_pad_added** and **handle_pad_removed** are called when a dynamic pad is added and removed, respectively
+- [handle_pad_added](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_pad_added/3) and [handle_pad_removed](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_pad_removed/3) are called when a dynamic pad is added and removed, respectively
-- **handle_parent_notification** is called whenever the parent sends a notification to the element; elements can send notifications the other way with the **notify** action
+- [handle_parent_notification](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_parent_notification/3) is called whenever the parent sends a notification to the element; elements can send notifications the other way with the **notify** action

-**handle_playing** is called when the stream processing starts.
+[handle_playing](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_playing/2) is called when the stream processing starts.
 From that point, you can return the following actions:
-- **stream_format** tells subsequent element what kind of stream it should expect on the given pad
+- [stream_format](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:stream_format/0) tells subsequent element what kind of stream it should expect on the given pad
-- **buffer** sends media data to the subsequent element; stream_format has to be sent before the first buffer
+- [buffer](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:buffer/0) sends media data to the subsequent element; stream_format has to be sent before the first buffer
-- **event** sends a custom struct to the subsequent or preceding element; downstream events are sent in order with buffers
+- [event](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:event/0) sends a custom struct to the subsequent or preceding element; downstream events are sent in order with buffers
-- **demand** requests data from the previous element; only works for pads in `flow_control: manual` mode
+- [demand](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:demand/0) requests data from the previous element; only works for pads in `flow_control: manual` mode
-- **end_of_stream** tells the subsequent element that the stream has finished, nothing can be sent through that pad afterwards
+- [end_of_stream](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:end_of_stream/0) tells the subsequent element that the stream has finished, nothing can be sent through that pad afterwards

 After `handle_playing`, you should expect the following callbacks to be called:

-- **handle_stream_format** tells you what kind of stream you should expect on the given pad; called at least once, before `handle_start_of_stream`, may be called later when the stream format changes
+- [handle_stream_format](https://hexdocs.pm/membrane_core/Membrane.Element.WithInputPads.html#c:handle_stream_format/4) tells you what kind of stream you should expect on the given pad; called at least once, before `handle_start_of_stream`, may be called later when the stream format changes

-- **handle_start_of_stream** is called just before the first buffer arrives from the preceding element
+- [handle_start_of_stream](https://hexdocs.pm/membrane_core/Membrane.Element.WithInputPads.html#c:handle_start_of_stream/3) is called just before the first buffer arrives from the preceding element

-- **handle_process** or **handle_write** is called every time a buffer arrives from the preceding element
+- [handle_process](https://hexdocs.pm/membrane_core/Membrane.Element.WithInputPads.html#c:handle_process/4) or [handle_write](https://hexdocs.pm/membrane_core/Membrane.Element.WithInputPads.html#c:handle_write/4) is called every time a buffer arrives from the preceding element

-- **handle_event** is called once an event arrives from the preceding or subsequent element
+- [handle_event](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_event/4) is called once an event arrives from the preceding or subsequent element

-- **handle_demand** is called when the subsequent element requests data on the given pad; only works for pads in `flow_control: :manual` mode
+- [handle_demand](https://hexdocs.pm/membrane_core/Membrane.Element.WithOutputPads.html#c:handle_demand/5) is called when the subsequent element requests data on the given pad; only works for pads in `flow_control: :manual` mode

-- **handle_end_of_stream** is called when the stream has finished; it may be because the preceding element explicitly returned `end_of_stream` action, the pad is about to be unlinked or the current element is about to terminate
+- [handle_end_of_stream](https://hexdocs.pm/membrane_core/Membrane.Element.WithInputPads.html#c:handle_end_of_stream/3) is called when the stream has finished; it may be because the preceding element explicitly returned `end_of_stream` action, the pad is about to be unlinked or the current element is about to terminate

-Finally, **handle_terminate_request** is called when the parent decides to remove the element.
+Finally, [handle_terminate_request](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_terminate_request/2) is called when the parent decides to remove the element.
 By default, it returns the `terminate: :normal` action and the element terminates gracefully.
 Note that this callback is only called when the element is gracefully asked to terminate.

 ## Sample element